lorenzzhao/pdf_multifile_searcher/README.md

 you should either obtain a commercial license for PyMuPDF or replace it with an alternative library under a compatible license.

-Notes:
-- The search logic was preserved; the `search_pdfs` function returns a mapping of file paths to lists of `Match` objects.
-This makes it easier to test and reuse the search functionality from other scripts.
-- The modules use fallback imports so they can be executed both as a script and imported as modules during quick tests.